tldr-pages/tldr/README.md

 [gitter-url]: https://gitter.im/tldr-pages/tldr
 [gitter-image]: https://img.shields.io/gitter/room/tldr-pages/tldr.svg

-*tldr* is a collection of simplified and community-driven man pages.
+A collection of simplified and community-driven man pages.

-## What does tldr mean?
-TL;DR stands for "Too Long; Didn't Read".
-It originates in Internet slang, where it is used to indicate parts of the text skipped as too lengthy.
-Read more in the [TLDR article on Wikipedia](https://en.wikipedia.org/wiki/TL;DR).
+Install it with `npm install -g tldr` or [try the web client](https://ostera.github.io/tldr.jsx).

 ## What is tldr?